UX Research

 Competitor Analysis

 These projects taught me how to extract key points and common threads from user data and summarize them in a way that is clear and understandable for the company.
 This meant that I needed to understand both the company and the consumer, and present information in a way that is legible for both groups.
-I learned not only how to read between the lines and effectively analyze user data, but also to properly filter and present information that was relevant to the company.
+I learned not only how to read between the lines and effectively analyze user data, but also to properly filter and present information that was relevant to the company and to users.